PFA Tips: You Finally Received the Autism Waiver – Tips for Choosing a Provider

 • Be honest about your child’s best day and worst day

-• Listen carefully to the potential staff’s perspective on autism and disabilities
+• Listen carefully to the candidate’s perspective on autism and disability

-• Ask questions about the potential staff’s relevant experience
+• Ask questions about the candidate’s relevant experience

 • Ask them to describe the children they previously supported

-• Confirm that they have had at least 100 hours of experience with individuals with Autism Spectrum Disorder or Developmental Disabilities and that they have either a high school diploma or GED.
-Experience may be as a volunteer, employee, or live-in family member.
-Ask what they did.
+• Confirm that they meet Waiver requirements: they have had at least 100 hours of paid or volunteer experience with individuals with autism or developmental disabilities and they have at least a HS diploma or GED

-“Onboarding” is the process by which the new direct care worker is socialized into your family home and begins building a working relationship with your child and family.
+“Onboarding” is the process by which the new direct care worker is socialized into your family in addition to being oriented to their specific job tasks and associated work expectations.

 • Do not rush pairing!
-It takes time for most children with Autism to feel comfortable with a new person in the house.
+It takes time for most of our kids to feel comfortable with a new person in the house.

-• Keep things casual and without demands, at first
+• Keep things very casual and without demands at first

-• Consider inviting the direct care worker to shadow you or another staff member several times before they provide 1:1 support
+• Consider inviting the direct care worker to shadow you or another staff member several times before providing 1:1 support

-• Accompany your child and the worker into the community—show them routines, familiar places and activities your child enjoys
+• Accompany your child and the worker into the community—show them routines, familiar places, activities your child enjoys

-• Create a narrative about your child—update it over the course of time and be sure to include the most effective strategies to build rapport with your child engaged and to handle behaviors
+• Create a narrative about your child—update it over the course of time and be sure to include most effective strategies to build rapport with your child and to handle behaviors

-• Create “cheat sheets” to be placed strategically around the house so that everyone is on the same page in getting to know your child
+• Create “cheat sheets” to place strategically around the house so that everyone is on the same page in getting to know your child

 Additional Resources